 If I enrol but then discover the option is not to my benefit, can I cancel my enrolment?

-If you cancel, early in the following year, PharmaCare will reconcile your account for the preceding year and a statement will be issued.
-You will receive a refund if you have paid more than your required contribution under the Fair PharmaCare plan.
 You must keep both the statement and your prescription receipts if you wish to submit your prescription costs as medical expenses on your income tax return.

 What happens if my prescription costs end up being lower than my deductible?